Mamena2020/nodemi/README.md

    ```
   - Set users role

-  if the user already has a role, then the user role will be replaced with a new role
+  if the user already has a role, then the user role will be replaced with a new role.  params of setRole() can be name or id of role

    ```
       let user  = await User.create({